return to Home page

 This section will devote a page or more to each of Cleveland's oldest Jewish cemeteries.

-For lists of Jewish cemeteries see
+For lists of Jewish cemeteries see the Cemeteries section of Federation's website Access Jewish Cleveland

 1840 Willet Street Cemetery 1,500+ burials

 Cleveland's first Jewish cemetery consists of one acre on the near west side of Cleveland bought in 1840 by The Israelitic Society (later Anshe Chesed), and an adjacent half-acre bought by Tifereth Israel in 1854.
-The address today is 2254 Fulton Road. view map Now owned by United Jewish Cemeteries.
+The address today is 2254 Fulton Road. view map Since 1890 owned by United Jewish Cemeteries.
 Learn more

 1865 Fir Street Cemetery 850 burials